brianreboot/aws-terraform/TEMPLATE-VPC/README.md

-This template will create a one VPC and one instance.
+This template will create a one VPC and two instances.
 Copy and rename this folder to create a new VPC.